SeqWare/seqware/seqware-meta-db/README.md

 * Create a database user for the SeqWare MetaDB with the following command.  ''seqware'' is the username and ''password'' is the password for this user.
 Please change as appropriate for your site:

 <pre>
-$ sudo -u postgres psql -c "CREATE USER seqware WITH PASSWORD 'password' CREATEDB;"
+$ sudo -u postgres psql -c "CREATE USER seqware WITH PASSWORD 'seqware' CREATEDB;"
 </pre>

 * Create a database using the following command where seqware_meta_db is the name of your new database and seqware is the name of your database user: